qdrvm/kagome/docs/source/tutorials/private_network.md

 In this step, we will launch the first validating node, similar to what we did in the previous tutorial.
 This node will be responsible for producing and finalizing blocks.

+> Note that the node will wait to start block production until at least one other node joins the network.

 ```shell script
 kagome \
     --alice \